asartori86/advanced_programming-2018-19/lectures/c++/06_copy_move_semantics/readme.md

 [link to file](./06_copy_move.cc)

-Implements the copy-move semantics for the Vector class and shows some examples.
+Implements the copy and move semantics for the Vector class and shows some examples.

 PPP: chap 18.3 copying
 CPL: chap 17.5 copy and move